AdamZWinter/alt13node/README.md

 ## How to:
 * Running ./buildfront.sh will pull the submodule repo for the React app frontend, build it, and copy the build into the static resources directory.
+  (You will need to 'npm install' and 'npm install react-scripts' one time, within the submodule directory, before this script will work).